duband/JMSPoster/README.md

-JMS poster for Weblogic (tested on Weblogic 12.1.3 and 12.2.1) ,ActiveMQ, and HornetQ
+JMS poster for Weblogic (tested on Weblogic 12.1.3 and 12.2.1) ,ActiveMQ (tested with ActiveMQ 5.11), and HornetQ

 RUN: